GiuliaM/browser-technologies/week3/README.md

 <img src="img/opera.PNG" alt="Detail element working on Opera Mini" height="400px"><img src="img/ie-contact.JPG" alt="Detail element showing all the information in the widget" height="400px">

+It is also possible to tab through the whole website.
+This way users that aren't able to use a mouse (or choose not to) can acces the page.

 ### Extra HTML
 - `a href=tel:`: by clicking on the number it initiates a phonecall
 - `a href=mailto:`: by clicking on email it initiates a mail